DiveZoneCompany/devzone.solutions/src/site/portfolio/rabobank.md

 ---
 layout: portfolio-item
 title: Rabobank Online
-logo: rabobank.svg
 role: Senior Java Developer
 tags: Rabobank Online, Rabobank, Senior Java Developer
 ---

-Continues development of portlets used in the Rabobank client portal, for creating and signing payment orders.
-With this team, we created also web services based on EJB3 and JSON for streamlining asynchronous communication between portlets, mobile apps and 4 different backend systems.

 - **Communication:**
 - 20% Dutch